All Episodes

 Okay, so Code Pink is out defacing a military recruitment center in Berkeley.

-And I have this from Clarice Feldman at the American think.
+And I have this from Clarice Feldman at the American Think.

-Uh mind is racing here today, folks.
+Mind is racing here today, folks.

-Are Congressman above the law?
+Are congressmen above the law?

-I mean, Congressman William Jefferson, Democrat Louisiana.
+I mean, Congressman William Jefferson, Democrat, Louisiana.

 We are all potential targets if this holds true.